ActuallyAdasi/forza_motorsport/configuration_file.md

 This document describes how to write that configuration file, and gives a list of all the data that can be logged.
 I've also created an example configuration file with a short list of parameters in `example_configuration.yaml`.

 The configuration file needs to be written in a language called YAML.
 It is not a very complicated language, and the configuration file is a text file, meaning it can be edited with common text editors like Notepad on Windows and TextEdit on Mac OS.
+See https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html for more info on YAML syntax.

 In the case of `data2file.py`, the configuration file will consist of either lines looking like `key: value` that specify an option and it's value, or the list of parameters.
 We will cover the latter in more detail below.